mgechev/angular-performance-checklist/README.md

 A big issue of the traditional SPA is that they cannot be rendered until the entire JavaScript required for their initial rendering is available.
 This leads to two big problems:

-- Not all search engines are running the JavaScript associated to the page so they are not able to index the content of dynamic apps properly.
+- Not all search engines are running the JavaScript associated with the page so they are not able to index the content of dynamic apps properly.
 - Poor user experience, since the user will see nothing more than a blank/loading screen until the JavaScript associated with the page is downloaded, parsed and executed.

 Server-side rendering solves this issue by pre-rendering the requested page on the server and providing the markup of the rendered page during the initial page load.